Roy Greenslade

 Roy Greenslade (born 31 December 1946) is a British author and freelance journalist, and a former professor of journalism.
 He worked in the UK newspaper industry from the 1960s onwards.
 As a media commentator, he wrote a daily blog from 2006 to 2018 for The Guardian and a column for London's Evening Standard from 2006 to 2016.
 Under a pseudonym, Greenslade also wrote for the Sinn Féin newspaper An Phoblacht during the late 1980s whilst also working on Fleet Street.
 In 2021, it was reported in The Times newspaper, citing an article by Greenslade in the British Journalism Review, that he supported the bombing campaign of the Provisional IRA.
 Following this revelation, Greenslade resigned as Honorary Visiting Professor at City, University of London.

 Early life and career

-Greenslade's father was an insurance clerk, and his mother was a book-keeper.
+Greenslade's father, Ernest Frederick William, was an insurance clerk, and his mother Joan Olive (née Stocking) was a book-keeper.
 The family lived initially with his mother's parents in Dulwich before moving to a council house in South Ockendon.
 They later bought a bungalow in Leigh-on-Sea, and he travelled 32 miles each day to a grammar school in Dagenham, the Dagenham County High School, from 1957 to 1963.
 He has a younger brother.

-Aged 17, Greenslade worked for the Barking and Dagenham Advertiser.
-After serving a three-year indentureship, he joined the Lancashire Evening Telegraph in Blackburn as a sub-editor, before spending 18 months as a sub-editor at the Manchester office of the Daily Mail.
+Greenslade started work at the Barking and Dagenham Advertiser aged 17, and also delivered the newspaper to newsagents to supplement his low wages.
+After three years he joined the Lancashire Evening Telegraph in Blackburn as a sub-editor, before spending 18 months as a sub-editor at the Manchester office of the Daily Mail.
 Greenslade was an early member of the Communist Party of Britain (Marxist–Leninist).